Upma (1 Serving (120g)) and Coconut Water (1 Cup)

 Portion Control

-Limit the amount of coconut water and upma you consume in one sitting.
-Smaller portions can lead to a more gradual release of glucose into the bloodstream.
+Limit the quantity of coconut water and upma you consume.
+Smaller portions can help moderate the spike in blood sugar levels.

 Protein Pairing